zalenix/portaldocs/portal-sdk/templates/top-extensions-style-guide.md

 </Definition>
 ```

-The styles that are included in the CSS file can now be used inside HTML templates, as in the  sample located at `<dir>\Client\V1\Parts\Custom\Templates\ExampleCustomPart.html`.
+The styles that are included in the CSS file can now be used inside HTML templates, as in the sample located at `<dir>\Client\V1\Parts\Custom\Templates\ExampleCustomPart.html` and in the following code.

+{"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Parts/Custom/Templates/ExampleCustomPart.html", "section": "style-guide#allowclicks"}

+repeated in the following code.

 ```html
 <div class="ext-too-many-clicks-box" data-bind="visible: !allowMoreClicks()">